aldesgroup/arsenald/website/docs/aldev/intro.md

 ## Integration with Other Components

-Aldev works seamlessly with other Arsenald components:
+Aldev works seamlessly with other Devotion components:

 - **Goald**: Backend development assistance
 - **Goaldn**: Mobile development tools